 Pit Bull Owner Charged

 UPDATE 12/22/11: The Hartford Courant reports that the owner of three pit bulls that mauled to death Nevaeh Bryant has been charged with criminally negligent homicide, first-degree reckless endangerment and risk of injury to a minor, according to police.
-Erica Hobdy, 30, of 127 Leete St., was the baby's aunt.
+Erica Hobdy, 30, of 127 Leete Street, was the baby's aunt.
 Hobdy left the child in a room away from her pit bulls then walked to a nearby store.
-In this time, the pit bulls "somehow" got out and attacked and killed her.
+In this time, the pit bulls "somehow" got out and attacked and killed the little girl.

 View Related video